SAMMISolutions/docs/doc_posts/_commands-sounds/obs-sound-play.md

   - commands/2
 ---

-Plays a selected sound file.
-Files must be in Vorbis codec in an .ogg container.

 Plays a selected audio file using SAMMI's sound effect system.

 {% include alert.html text="Note: In SAMMI versions older than 2026.4.0 only .ogg (Vorbis) files are supported.
 Other formats (mp3, wav, m4a, mp4) are supported starting with 2026.4.0 and later." type="warning" %}